phobos2077/fo2_ecco/docs/ecco_readme.txt

 - AP/FMJ generally do less damage then JHP against unarmored, but is effective against armored targets (thanks to new damage script).
 - Reduced pack sizes of certain ammo calibers to further balance the total amount of that ammo in game.
 - Weight and cost was rebalanced as well.
-- To further reduce "ammo swimming", all dying critters are stripped from some amount of ammo.
+- To further reduce "ammo swimming", all dying critters are stripped from large portion of their ammo.
-- Ammo now occupies space, so you cannot store unlimited ammo in car trunk (increased trunk capacity by 20% to balance that).
+- Ammo now occupies space, so you cannot store unlimited ammo in car trunk (trunk capacity is increased to balance).
 - New "calibers" and ammo types: .50 BMG (for AMR) and 40mm Grenade.
 - New ammo types for existing calibers: 12ga Slugs, "special" 12ga ammo, .223AP, 7.62mm AP, 14mm JHP.